Answers to some of the most common questions about Houston Flat Fee MLS Listings.

 We strongly advise against rushing into accepting an offer without first completely reviewing the offer and part of that includes talking to the lender and doing a little research on the buyer’s chosen title company.

-We offer up to 2.5% buyer rebates on all new construction properties.
-Call our office for details.
+We offer rebates on all types of residential properties (even raw land).
+Call our office or email firstname.lastname@example.org for more details.

-We offer up to 2% buyer rebates on pre-owned properties.
-Call our office for details.
+We offer rebates on all types of residential properties (even raw land).
+Call our office or email email@example.com for more details.

 Where can I find out more about your Buyer Rebate program?

-You can email email@example.com or fill out the form at the bottom of this page and request more information.
+You can email firstname.lastname@example.org or fill out the contact request form at the bottom of this page and request more information.
 You can also call our office if you have specific questions.

 What’s the difference between a Seller’s Agent and a Selling Agent?